CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: CROCS: The Two-Stage Consumer Clustering Framework

 The number of distinct consumers and days covered by the vertices in each community provides an indication of the coverage of the corresponding hyperprototypes.
 While practitioners can choose the number of communities (i.e. the number of hyperprototypes in the RRLS) to suit their application --- allowing for either concise or detailed behavioural summaries --- the quantification of coverage is most meaningful when seeking to identify the natural number of behavioural modes present in the data.
 However, using medoid prototypes offers an effective approach for representing core consumption patterns while remaining robust to occasional anomalous behaviours, thereby reducing sensitivity to the choice of number of communities.

-Whilst an argument could be made for simply applying a time series clustering approach to the union of all constituent consumer RLSs instead, this graph-based approach preserves the explicit relationships established during the WSMD computation, maintaining methodological consistency between the consumer clustering and hyperprototype extraction.
+Whilst an argument could be made for simply clustering the union of all constituent consumer RLS prototypes, the graph-based approach instead preserves the explicit similarity structure established during the WSMD computation, maintaining methodological consistency between the consumer clustering and hyperprototype extraction.
+Similarly, although an RRLS could in principle be computed for consumer partitions generated by any segmentation method, pairing it with CROCS ensures that the shared behaviours captured by the RRLS are precisely those that drove the segmentation --- not patterns identified post hoc that may be unrelated to the basis on which consumers were grouped.

 For intuition, consider the ideal scenario where consumers in a cluster share exactly $n_c$ similar consumption patterns.
 Stage one clustering would ideally discover these patterns, resulting in each consumer being represented by $n_c$ prototypes in their RLS.
 Hence the resulting prototype graph would be composed of exactly $n_c$ connected components.
 With each of the connected components readily identifiable as a community, the consumer cluster would then be described by an RRLS with $n_c$ hyperprototypes --- one per common consumption behaviour.
 In reality, the prototype networks will be much more complex, but the underlying principle remains: densely connected regions of the prototype graph reveal the core behavioural modes that unite consumers within a cluster.